SiliconLabs/Gecko_SDK_discontinued/kits/EFM32WG_STK3800/examples/nandflash/readme.txt

         ecc <n>    : Check ECC algorithm, uses page <n> and <n+1>
         cp <m> <n> : Copy page <m> to page <n>

+Note that the nandflash device used on this kit has 32 pages per block, so pages 0-31 belongs to block 0.

 Board:  Silicon Labs EFM32WG-STK3800 Development Kit
 Device: EFM32WG990F256